learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 - For the Arbitrary User List module, the list of available fields is now filtered based on the selected user type.
 - Added a new module to generate a state and/or zipcode map of a set of users.
+- Added new user search filters for students, including number of registered class hours and registered class times
+- Added new user search filters for teachers, including teaching times, training/interview times, and teachers of a particular student

 Student registration changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~